thesocompany/vagov-content/pages/disability/how-to-file-claim/when-to-file.md

 <ul class="usa-accordion" aria-multiselectable="true">
 <li>
-<button class="usa-button-unstyled usa-accordion-button" aria-controls="claim-active-duty">Original Claim—File your first claim for disability compensation.</button>
+<button class="usa-button-unstyled usa-accordion-button" aria-controls="claim-active-duty">Original claim—file your first claim for disability compensation.</button>
 <div id="claim-active-duty" class="usa-accordion-content">

 We refer to the first claim you file for a disability as your original claim.